JayyyR/SimpleFragments/README.md

 Your FragmentMapActivities and FragmentMapFragments are always meant to be hosting at least one fragment.
 There should nothing visible to the user inside the fragment container layout.
 In other words, nothing visible to the user besides top level things like bottom menus/side navigation/toolbars etc.

 ## Stacks
 Your Activities and Fragments can both host stacks of SimpleFragments.
 If you want a stack inside an Activity, then have your Activity extend FramentStackActivity.
-If you want a stack inside a Fragment, then have your Fragment extend FragmentStackActivity.
+If you want a stack inside a Fragment, then have your Fragment extend FragmentStackFragment.

 The main method you need to worry about here is `addFragmentToStack`. `addFragmentToStack` takes 4 arguments: The SimpleFragment you want to add to the stack, the container id in your layout you want to place your fragent and optional tags for the fragment and the backstack.